balakarthikeyan/notes/cordova.md

 Type `adb connect 192.168.56.101` (or whatever the IP address was that you saw earlier from the `devices list` command line).
 Type `adb devices` to confirm that it is connected.
-Type ionic platform add android to add Android as a platform for your app.
+Type `ionic platform add android` to add Android as a platform for your app.

-Finally, type ionic run android.
+Finally, type `ionic run android`.